MultiQC/MultiQC/docs/plots.md

 }
 ```

-Finally, a third variable can be supplied with configuration variables for
+Finally, a third variable should be supplied with configuration variables for
 the plot.
 The defaults are as follows:
 ```python
 config = {